Sea level rise: Approaches used for projections

-Several complementary approaches are used for sea level rise (SLR) projections.
+Several complementary approaches are used to project sea level rise (SLR) into the future.
 One is process-based modeling, where ice melting is computed through an ice-sheet model and rising sea temperature and expansion through a general circulation model, and then these contributions are added up.
 The so-called semi-empirical approach instead applies statistical techniques and basic physical modeling to the observed recent sea level rise and reconstructions from the older historical geological data (known as paleoclimate modeling).
 It was developed because process-based model projections in the past IPCC reports (such as the Fourth Assessment Report from 2007) were found to underestimate the already observed sea level rise.

 By 2013, improvements in modeling had addressed this issue, and model and semi-empirical projections for the year 2100 are now very similar.
 Yet, semi-empirical estimates are reliant on the quality of available observations and struggle to represent non-linearities, while processes without enough available information about them cannot be modeled.
 Thus, another approach is to combine the opinions of a large number of scientists in what is known as a structured expert judgement (SEJ).
-Some analyses suggest that if fossil fuel use continues indefinitely and all polar and mountain ice melts, global sea level could rise by as much as 216 feet.
+Some analyses suggest that if fossil fuel use continues indefinitely and all polar and mountain ice melts, global sea level could rise by as much as 216 ft.

 Variations of these primary approaches exist.
-For instance, large climate models are computationally expensive, so less complex models are often used in their place for simpler tasks like projecting flood risk in the specific regions.
+For instance, large climate models are computationally expensive, so less complex models are often used in their place for simpler tasks such as projecting flood risk in the specific regions.
 A structured expert judgement may be used in combination with modeling to determine which outcomes are more or less likely, which is known as "shifted SEJ".
 Semi-empirical techniques can be combined with the so-called "intermediate-complexity" models.
 After 2016, some ice sheet modeling exhibited the so-called ice cliff instability in Antarctica, which results in substantially faster disintegration and retreat than otherwise simulated.
 The differences are limited with low warming, but at higher warming levels, ice cliff instability predicts far greater sea level rise than any other approach.

 The study reports that sea level also is expected to grow by another 6.6 inches (169 millimeters) globally over the next 30 years if it follows this trend, which will lead to 16.63 inches (42.25 centimeters) under a 1.75 °C warming by 2100.